Rudra2712/PlayTube/DEPLOYMENT_INSTRUCTIONS.md

 - If CORS errors occur, check the CORS_ORIGIN in backend
 - If API calls fail, verify VITE_API_BASE_URL in frontend
 - If authentication fails, check cookie settings and CORS credentials
-- If builds fail, check environment variables in Vercel dashboard
+- If builds fail, check environment variables in Render dashboard

 Your PlayTube application is now configured for production deployment! 🎉